anu3096/sieveOfEratosthenes/README.txt

 ***NOTE***

 The user can only enter a 7 digit number for their upper limit (highly recommend lower than or equal to 1000000) in all five of my programs.
-If the user enters a number greater than 1000000, some programs might terminate with a stack overflow error or a segmentation fault.

 **********